What is a Three Statement Model?

 |Net increase / (decrease) in Cash and Cash Equivalent||(a+b+c)|

-IFRS being a global standard strives to be accommodating and lists multiple practices to offer flexibility.
+IFRS being a global standard, strives to be accommodating and lists multiple practices to offer flexibility.
 On the other hand, US GAAP is more stringent and prescriptive in its standards.
-In the United States, the domestic public companies must mandatorily comply with US GAAP while IFRS is optional.
+In the United States, domestic public companies must mandatorily comply with US GAAP, while IFRS is optional.

 Items treated differently under US GAAP & IFRS are highlighted here below:

 |interest paid||operating or financing activities||operating activities|

 |dividends paid||operating or financing activities||financing activities|

 |taxes paid||mainly operating activities, but a portion of tax expense can be allocated to investing or financing activities if it can be directly assigned||operating activities|

 Another aspect of the three statement model, the income statement, is of utmost importance.
 It is the single most statement underlining the bottom line and overall profitability of the company.
 Without a meticulously prepared income statement, the business takes a shot in the dark.
 No matter how much the business seems to boom.
 Unless all the numbers are down on paper, no results can be authentic.